-The PSPO proposes a continuation of the prohibition on the drinking of alcohol within the area.
-This restricts drinking alcohol in public places in an anti-social way, for example in the street.
+These zones restrict drinking alcohol in public places in an anti-social way, for example drinking in the street.

-The order does not mean a blanket ban on drinking in public, but does mean that a police officer, police community support officer (PCSO) or authorised council officer can prevent you drinking alcohol if you're behaving anti-socially.
-They also have the power to confiscate and dispose of your alcohol and fine you up to £500.
-If you fail to comply you can be arrested.
+This does not mean there’s a blanket ban on drinking in public but does mean the police or an authorised council officer can prevent you drinking alcohol if you’re behaving anti-socially.
+If you refuse to stop drinking alcohol when asked, you'll be committing an offence.
+Your alcohol can be confiscated and disposed of, and you can be fined up to £500.
+If you fail to comply you can also be arrested.

 If you have any questions email: email@example.com or phone: 01634 333 333 and ask to speak to an officer from the Community Safety Partnership office.